Ouch! Having a clogged milk duct is one not-so-fun part of breastfeeding.

 - Generally tender breasts.
 When you have a clogged milk duct, your breasts may feel tender and sore.
 It’s usually in the affected breast, which can be painful at the location of the clog and behind it.

 - A frustrated baby and slower milk flow.
 Sometimes a clogged milk duct can make a big difference in the way your milk flows.
-Your baby may become frustrated when feeding from the breast with a clog because your milk flow slows.
+Your baby may become frustrated when feeding on the breast with a clog because your milk flow slows.

-You may also start to feel feverish.
-If you start to get chills, a high temperature, and feel generally sick – you may be coming down with mastitis.
+- You may also start to feel feverish.
+If you start to get chills, a high temperature and feel generally sick – you may be coming down with mastitis.
 It’s possible to overcome it but if not, you may need to make an appointment with your doctor.

 Clogged milk ducts are an accumulation of milk in your breast as a result of milk pooling.
 It can grow red and inflamed and could lead to mastitis.
 You’ll notice it as a small, painful lump in your breast that hurts when you touch it.

 Milk remaining in your breast for too long is a common cause of a clogged milk duct.
 There are a number of things that can make your milk pool:

 - Prolonged pressure on your breast.
 A tight bra like a sports bra, underwires or too tight of a shirt can cause this.
 Anything that puts prolonged pressure on your breast can cause your milk to pool and result in a clogged duct.